tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/understand-concepts-related-to-management-agent/understand-concepts-related-to-management-agent.md

 ## Introduction

-This lab walks you through the steps to install a management agent on your compute instance host and set up tags for the agent and compute instance to allow Java usage tracking by the Java Management Service (JMS).
+This lab walks you through the key concepts that need to be understood before installing a management agent on your compute instance host as part of the set up for Java Management Service (JMS).

 Estimated Time: 15 minutes